Putty: Two-part hardening putties

 Polyester putty and epoxy putty are thermosetting polymers that can be molded by hand, but become permanently rigid after curing.
 Pratley Putty is an epoxy putty used primarily for steel bonding.
 Milliput is another popular multipurpose epoxy putty.
 Bondo is a polyester-based automotive body filler, which is commonly used in collision repair.

 Plumber's putty

 Plumber's putty is the common name encompassing a variety of products of completely different compositions, all used for making watertight seals in plumbing.
 It is a pliable substance used to make watertight seals around faucets and drains.
 The putty is a basic component of a plumber's toolkit and is often used when replacing plumbing fixtures.
 Plumber's putty formulations vary but commonly include powdered clay and linseed oil.
 Other formulas use limestone, talc, or fish oil.

+A similar material known as Tung putty, made from lime and tung oil, is used in plumbing and a waterproof sealing in Chinese cultures.

 Plumber's putty contains mineral oils and/or vegetable oils so it can stain porous materials such as marble or some plastics.
 The oils can also react chemically with some plastics, slowly making them brittle.

 RTV silicone or epoxy sealants may be used in place of putty.